pinobatch/hello-world/Xubuntu_setup.md

     make -j2

-As of 2017-07-01, Microsoft has ended service for the previous Skype client (version 4.3), and versions 5 and later require hundreds of megabytes of RAM.
-So perhaps the most efficient way to communicate with your existing Skype contacts without hogging a browser content process is to use [skype4pidgin], a Pidgin plug-in that uses the same JSON-based protocol as Skype for Web.
+As of 2017-07-01, Microsoft has ended service for the previous Skype client (version 4.3), and versions 5 and later run in Electron, a cut-down version of the Chrome web browser that requires hundreds of megabytes of RAM just for chat.
+So perhaps the most efficient way to communicate with your existing Skype contacts without hogging a browser content process is to use Eion Robb's [skype4pidgin], a Pidgin plug-in that uses the same JSON-based protocol as Skype for Web.
 Its biggest drawback is that as of mid-2017, it fails to reconnect when a PC comes out of suspend.

     sudo apt install libpurple-dev libjson-glib-dev
+    cd ~/develop
     git clone git://github.com/EionRobb/skype4pidgin.git
     cd skype4pidgin/skypeweb
     mkdir build